N0Data4U/Data-Processing-Project/README.md

 # Data-Processing-Project

 This final project is part of the Data Processing in Python (JEM207) course at IES.
-This project is about scraping, procesing and, analysis mobile phone data, utilizing the python programming language.
+This project is about scraping, processing and analyzing mobile phone data, utilizing the python programming language.
-Precisely, we scrape data from three Czech online retailers using the BeautifulSoup library.
+Precisely, we scrape data from two Czech online retailers using the BeautifulSoup library.
 During the data processing stage we try to transform data from multiple sources into a uniform format.
-Finally, multiple phone characteristics are used to draw coclusions about the phone prices.
+Finally, multiple phone characteristics are used to draw conclusions about phone prices.